cryptotrader33/cryptotrader33/README.md

 - 👋 Hi, I’m @cryptotrader33
 - 👀 I’m interested in crypto/NFTs & gaming
 - 🌱 I’m currently learning technical analysis
-- 💞️ I’m looking to collaborate on crypto projects
+- 💞️ I’m looking to collaborate on AI & gaming projects
 - 📫 How to reach me @cryptotrader85 on X @vella4444 on Telegram
 - 😄 Pronouns: He
 - ⚡ Fun fact: favorite food to eat is pizza & kebabs